 • Study Program

-One of the newest music schools in the Czech Republic, the University of Ostrava (OSU) Faculty of Music and Arts is quickly making a name for itself as a leading institution for music education.
-With its low student-to-staff ratio of 1:18, students benefit from personalized attention and mentorship, ensuring a high-quality learning experience.
-It also proudly holds the highest level of accreditation within the Czech Republic, underscoring its dedication to maintaining rigorous educational standards.
+The University of Ostrava’s Faculty of Fine Arts and Music is making a name for itself as a leading institution for arts and music education.
+The university reports a low student-to-staff ratio of 1:18, which supports personalized attention and mentorship.
+It also holds institutional accreditation, described by the university as the highest level of accreditation within the Czech Republic.

 4. University of Hradec Králové

 The largest founding faculty of the University of Hradec Králové (UHK), the Faculty of Education, is ranked fourth on our list of top music schools.
-Offering accredited teacher-oriented and non-teacher-oriented programs, it nurtures future educators and professionals alike.
+Offering accredited teacher-training and non-teacher programs, it nurtures future educators and professionals alike.

-The institution is located in the picturesque town of Hradec Králové, which has been frequently named the greatest place to live in the Czech Republic.
-Here students have access to a rich cultural and recreational environment since they are surrounded by museums, galleries, theaters, and numerous athletic facilities.
+The institution is located in the picturesque city of Hradec Králové, which has repeatedly been ranked among the best places to live in the Czech Republic.
+Students have access to a rich cultural and recreational environment, including museums, galleries, theaters, sports facilities, cafés, cultural venues, forests, lakes, and cycling routes.

 5. Masaryk University